-The past 12 months saw 27 new ETFs being launched on the ASX and 19 ETFs closing down.
-As of March 2021, there were 220 ETFs on the ASX.
+The past 12 months saw 35 new ETFs being launched and 2 ETFs closing down.
+As of March 2022, there were 266 ETFs on the ASX and Cboe Australia.
 One of the most noticeable trends was the large growth in thematic ETFs.

 Generally, recently launched ETFs follow themes that have performed well over the short term.
 The recent positive performance can trick investors into placing bets against future performance.
 However, like most themes, they tend to mean revert (i.e. return to their long term average), and that can lead to market timing which is extremely hard to get right.

 Despite their popularity, it costs more to construct a thematic ETF, which in turn, leads to higher fees.
 The average thematic ETF charges 0.57% per year in fees, which is five times the cost of a broad based share ETF.

 Thematic ETFs can get terminated if they don’t attract enough money.
 They’re high-risk/high-reward bets, so it’s up to the investor to limit their exposure to thematic ETFs and focus on less risky, lower cost and more diversified products that focus on all sectors and themes.